Islamic Studies, Certificate

 Career Outlook

-Students who complete the certificate in Islamic studies become more marketable to employers.
-Graduates have successfully pursued employment in education, law, tourism, international law, business, journalism, international relations, humanitarian service, diplomacy, the military, public advocacy, politics, medicine and the intelligence service.
+Graduates who have completed the certificate in Islamic studies may be more marketable to employers.
+They have successfully pursued employment in education, law, tourism, international law, business, journalism, international relations, humanitarian service, diplomacy, the military, public advocacy, politics, medicine and the intelligence service.

 The program is also designed to prepare students for graduate programs in history, religious studies, Islamic studies and area studies, and cultural anthropology, and for any academic discipline or career that focuses on the global Muslim society.